cudoventures/cudo-compute-apps/triton/readme.md

 This will install the compose.yaml as a service and [triton-cli](https://github.com/triton-inference-server/triton_cli)

 ## Loading a model
+Models need to be saved ``/root/models``, you can download them yourself or scp them across, but an easy way to load a model is to use triton-cli.

 By default; the app is configured to poll the models directory for new models and load them into Triton.
 This can be configured differently below.
 To load a model you can either ssh on to the VM and download it manually or scp it across.
 However, triton cli is installed so to quickly get started you can load a hugging face model by logging on to the VM and running this: